naortega/menu-helper/README.md

 Once installed, compile the project with the `make` command.

+## Contributing

+If you find any issues, feel free to report them on GitHub or send me an E-Mail (see my website/profile for the address).
+I will add these issues to my personal Gitea page and (unless specified otherwise) mention you as the person who found the issue.

+For patches/pull requests, if you open a PR on GitHub I will likely not merge directly but instead apply the patches locally (via Git patches, conserving authorship), push them to my Gitea repository, which will finally be mirrored to GitHub.
+However, you can save me a bit of work by just sending me the Git patches directly (via E-Mail).

+If you're looking for a way to contribute, consider having a look at my [To-Do list](/TODO.md) for the project.

 ## License

 This program is licensed under the terms & conditions of the GNU General Public